-Entry fee – standard adult entry for both the castle and gardens is £17.25.
+Entry fee – Standard adult entry for both the castle and gardens is £17.25.
 Click here for a full pricing list for all.
-Buy your tickets here or look out for the 2-4-1 deals where if you buy a train ticket you get 2 tickets for the price of 1.
+Buy your tickets here or look out for the 2-4-1 deals.
+If you buy a train ticket you get 2 tickets for the price of 1.
 But I am sure you already deduced that from the name of the deal.

 Food – Bring your own if you want to save some cash otherwise there are cafes and restaurants on the grounds.
 Or a quaint pub just outside the main grounds entrance.